NASA Apollo 14 Apollo LM Rocket Launch

 Fra Mauro Formation, Moon

-Apollo 14 landing site has witnessed the launch of 1 rockets, including 1 orbital launch attempts.
-While Fra Mauro Formation, Moon, has been the site for 1 rocket launches.
+The Apollo 14 landing site launch pad has hosted 1 rocket launches, including 1 orbital launch attempts.
+The Fra Mauro Formation, Moon launch site has been the location for 1 total rocket launches.

 The Fra Mauro formation (or Fra Mauro Highlands) is a formation on the near side of Earth's Moon that served as the landing site for the American Apollo 14 mission in 1971.
 It is named after the 80-kilometer-diameter crater Fra Mauro, located within it.
 The formation, as well as Fra Mauro crater, take their names from a 15th-century Italian monk and mapmaker of the same name.